 With a clear strategy, free tools and some hard work you can promote your blog posts to get thousands of social shares every time you hit publish.

-As your social share count increase you open your site up to hundreds, maybe thousands of new readers, subscribers, and potential customers.
+As your social share count increases you open your site up to hundreds, maybe thousands of new readers, subscribers, and potential customers.

-The best part of all, once you’ve optimized your site for social sharing using the tactics and tools listed above, you’ll start to receive a steady stream of passive referral traffic.
+Best part of all, once you’ve optimized a site for social sharing using the tactics and tools listed above, you’ll start to receive a steady stream of passive referral traffic.

-2. Subscribe to my blog and get access to exclusive list building, SEO and content promotion case studies.
+2. Subscribe to the blog and get access to exclusive list building, SEO and content promotion case studies.

-3. Leave a comment below and let me know which tools you’re using to boost social engagement and promote your blog posts.
+3. Leave a comment below and let me know which tools or channels you’re using to boost social engagement and promote your blog posts.

 Would love to connect AND hear your thoughts :)